ljw1004/csharpspec/csharp/expressions.md

 x != null
 null != x
 ```
-where `x` is an expression of a nullable type, if operator overload resolution ([Static and Dynamic Binding](expressions.md#static-and-dynamic-binding).4) fails to find an applicable operator, the result is instead computed from the `HasValue` property of `x`.
+where `x` is an expression of a nullable type, if operator overload resolution ([Binary operator overload resolution](expressions.md#binary-operator-overload-resolution)) fails to find an applicable operator, the result is instead computed from the `HasValue` property of `x`.
 Specifically, the first two forms are translated into `!x.HasValue`, and last two forms are translated into `x.HasValue`.

 ### The is operator